top of page

 Various researchers are finding new "lines" of continuity that connect parts of the body and form patterns within the Tensegrity model of biomechanics.
 Please note that this is not all published, exact science yet - modalities and interpretations are reconstructed through laboratory dissections and new kinetic chains and connections are constantly being found.
 These patterns are incredibly useful for mapping the body in connection to movement, but keeping an open mind when discovering new "connections" is key to avoiding being fixated on a particular kinetic chain pattern.

-Techniques in working with fascia can easily be taken out of context due to a superficial understanding and inaccurate information.
-Therefore, coaches and students should follow a GRADUAL approach to understanding and training with fascia.
-Whereas some approaches are safe for most populations - such as self-myofascial release, natural movement, and dynamic mobility - other training modalities require much more experience and care.
-For example, heavy eccentric loading or jumping into ballistic stretching can lead to tears and injury when momentum takes the joints out of alignment and fascia fibres are pulled outside of their elastic range.
-This "handle with care" maxim, together with developing a safe, progressive approach to flexibility are key points of the Long & Strong course methodology.
+While some approaches are safe for most populations - such as self-myofascial release, natural movement, and dynamic mobility - other training modalities require much more experience and care.
+For example, heavy eccentric loading can lead to injury when momentum takes the joints out of alignment and fascia fibres are pulled outside of their elastic range.
+This ‘handle with care’ maxim, together with developing a safe, progressive approach to flexibility are key points of the BBS LONG & STRONG course methodology.

 For suggested modifications, updates, and additional considerations to this article, please contact us via the message box below and include links to research and sources.